Our Team

 Wendy Vincent – Executive Director Announcement

-Wendy Vincent joined the Cultural Coalition as the Executive Director in June 2023.
-Wendy has a B.A. in Communications from the University of Hartford where she minored in International Languages and Cultures; an M.A. in Liberal Studies from Albertus Magnus, where her final thesis was on the Trobairitz-12th and 13th century female troubadours from Occitania, France; and is completing an MPhil degree in the Humanities and Writing at Wesleyan University where her final thesis is in the form of a magazine of travel essays that focus on how travel experiences (food, art, music) shape and broaden cultural understanding.
+In addition to a B.A. in Communications from the University of Hartford where she minored in International Languages and Cultures, Wendy also has an M.A. in Liberal Studies from Albertus Magnus, where her final thesis was on the Trobairitz-12th and 13th century female troubadours from Occitania, France.
+She is completing an MPhil degree in the Humanities and Writing at Wesleyan University where her final thesis is in the form of a magazine of travel essays that focus on how travel experiences (food, art, music) shape and broaden cultural understanding.

 Wendy’s passions include developing and supporting creative-based businesses, advocating for the arts, and connecting people to resources.
-She is an avid gardener, an herbalist, and an art collector.
-Wendy enjoys listening to hard rock while driving her Jeep Wrangler, hiking, and yoga.
+She is an avid reader, gardener, an herbalist, and an art collector.
+Wendy enjoys traveling, hiking, yoga, and listening to hard rock while driving her Jeep Wrangler.

 Deb Mathiasen – Assistant Director